department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/research-plan.md

 2. Seeing which events are recurring will enable Veterans to register for all events they're interested in

 ## Method
 We will conduct remote moderated usability research sessions via Zoom.
-Research participants will be asked some questions about their experiences attending VA events, and then they will use the new Outreach & Events design in a UXPin prototype to peruse the event listing of one-time and recurring events and register for some.
+Research participants will be asked about their experiences with VA events, and then they will be given tasks to do using a mobile design prototype in UXPin.

 ### Future research plans
 We want to include some participants who use screen readers, but we will have to wait until we can build a "working prototype" on the Staging server.
 At that time, we plan to iterate this research with the following additions: